 Now, as defined in our security policy, I have enabled the RDP on the DMZ server.
-I’ll open the RDP client and hits to the public IP of the DMZ server.
+I’ll open the RDP client and hits the public IP of the DMZ server.
 Here, I also able to access the DMZ server using its Public IP address.

 Monitor the logs on the Palo Alto Firewall

 I have configured two NAT and Security Rules.
 The first one is the simple DNAT rule which allows access to the DMZ server using its public IP address.
 Another rule is the UNAT rule which allows the traffic from the LAN segment, but it changes the logical path of the traffic.
-First traffic will go to the INTERNET zone and then the firewall will re-route the traffic to the DMZ zone.
+First traffic will go to the INTERNET zone and then the firewall will re-route the traffic to the DMZ security zone.

 Logs for DNAT Rule

 - What is Network Address Translation | Different types of NAT

 - SNAT vs DNAT | Source NAT vs Destination NAT

 In this article, we configure UNAT on Palo Alto Firewall.
 UNAT allows you to re-route the logical path between different zones of the firewall.
 UNAT is used when internal users want to access Internal servers but use servers’ Public IP addresses.
 After configuring the UNAT LAN segment traffic first goes to the INTERNET zone.
 After, the same traffic will be re-routed to the DMZ security zone.

 Did you like this article?
 If you have any questions or configuration related challenges just put a comment in comment box!